bxparks/AceSegment/examples/MemoryBenchmark/README.md

   HardwareSerial class.
 (I will make a fix to AUnit so that the `HardwareSerial` will not be pulled in by other libraries in the future.)
-* Reduce flash size by ~130 bytes on AVR and 70-80 bytes on 32-bit processors by removing the pointer to `TimingStats` from `SegmentDisplay`.
+* Reduce flash size by ~130 bytes on AVR and 70-80 bytes on 32-bit processors by removing the pointer to `TimingStats` from `ScanningDisplay`.
 The pointer causes the code for the `TimingStats` class to be pulled in, even if it is not used.